 According to the Act, permanent employees aged 15-60 years who are not exempted from the scheme have a legal obligation to make a contribution to the Social Security fund.
 Employers withhold their employees’ contributions as part of the payroll process and then contribute the equal amount separately for themselves.

 As of January 2013 onwards, the current employee contribution rate represents 5% of pre-tax base salaries, with the maximum contribution being 600 THB per person (employer’s contribution will mirror the same amount and thus increasing the overall contribution of the employee and employer to a maximum of 1,200 THB).

-Employees and employers participating in this programme are able to deduct their respective contributions from personal or corporate income tax.
+Employees and employers participating in this program are able to deduct their respective contributions from personal or corporate income tax.
 Other benefits of the Social Security Fund Membership are as follows:

 1. NON-OCCUPATIONAL INJURY OF SICKNESS

-In case of injury or sickness unrelated to the employment, the membership includes partial of full cover of the costs of medical examinations, medical treatments, hospital lodgings and meals, medicine and medical supplies, ambulance and others.
-Holders of the membership possess a social security card they may present at nominated government hospitals to receive the subsidised medical care.
+In case of injury or sickness unrelated to the employment, the membership includes partial or full coverage of the costs of medical examinations, medical treatments, hospital lodgings and meals, medicine and medical supplies, ambulance, and others.
+Holders of the members possess a social security card they may present at nominated government hospitals to receive the subsidized medical care.
 Income replacement compensation at 50% of base wages is available to qualifying members.

 3. NON-WORK RELATED INVALIDITY

 Nominated beneficiaries (spouse, children, parents or others) of a qualifying deceased member can claim a funeral allowance.

 5. CHILD BENEFITS